 - Applying for too much credit will have hard credit inquiries on the credit report

 - Credit scores will drop with every hard pull

 - Each hard inquiry can have a 2 to 5 point negative impact on credit scores

 - Many borrowers wonder what credit score during mortgage process lender will base their qualifying credit score

 - The credit score during mortgage process use will be the middle credit score that is pulled at the time the mortgage applicant signs the application and disclosures

-- However, some lenders like us can use the higher credit scores if credit score changes during mortgage process for pricing
+However, some lenders like us can use the higher credit scores if credit score changes during the mortgage process for pricing.

 What If My Credit Scores Drop During The Mortgage Application Process

-If a mortgage lender qualified borrower for a home loan and have submitted application, the credit score that was pulled at the time of the mortgage application will be used throughout the mortgage approval process.
+If a mortgage lender qualified borrower for a home loan and has submitted the application, the credit score that was pulled at the time of the mortgage application will be used throughout the mortgage approval process.
 That score is good for 120 days:

 - In the event credit score changes during the mortgage process, it does not matter